RemoteBoatX/vrgp-docs/moc-environment/README.md

 application will run the `index.html` file located in the Doryphore repository when running in the browser.

+Important files in the application folder are:
+- `server.js`: The starting point of the application.
+The application itself can be run by `node server.js`.
+The file only contains some setup code.
+The other important bits of the code are either in the `apps` directory, or in the `lib` directory (which confusingly enough is *not* part of `vrgp-spinache-lib`).
+- `package.json`: describes the dependencies of the project.

 ### vrgp-spinache-lib

 The structure of the repository: